garrandall/popular-music-data/tracks/taki-taki-dj-snake-selena-gomez-ozuna-cardi-b.md

 My body-ody know how to play
 Work it, keep it tight every day
 And I, I, I know you need a taste
-When I ooh, you're fallin' in love
+When I oh, you're fallin' in love
-Give a little ooh-ooh, get it well done
+Give a little oh-oh, get it well done
-Dancing on my ooh, make your girl wanna run
+Dancing on my oh, make your girl wanna run
 We keep moving 'til the sun come up
 Porque I am the party, yo soy fiesta
 Blow out your candles, have a siesta